 Now, you may have heard of acne patches before, but there are multiple types of acne patches.
 The ones most heavily marketed in the U.S. in the past were liquid or skin-like covers that you could wear makeup over.
 However, these Korean-inspired patches, sometimes referred to as “pimple stickers,” are completely different.
 First, you don’t wear them under makeup and they are not liquid.
 They’re visible patches meant to be worn at home/overnight, much like a band-aid.
 They are also, for the most part, un-medicated and utilize a wicking sponge-like absorbing technology to literally suck the excess oil and bacteria out of pimples.

 So, what makes these patches so special?
 They use a breathable form of hydrocolloid dressing, most often used to treat open wounds.
 Hydrocolloid is coated with gelatin, pectin, and carboxy-methylcellulose.
 When these three ingredients come in contact with moisture, they absorb and form a gel barrier, which acts like a sponge to absorb the oil and bacteria right out of pimples and wick it away from the skin.

 Best of all, they’re medicine-free and won’t dry out your skin.
 Korean ladies have been raving about these pimple-busting patches for years, so it’s a wonder that they’re mostly undiscovered in the American market.
 All we know is thanks to these amazing little patches, big raging pimples are now becoming a thing of the past!
 They’re are also very affordable, but can be a little hard to find in stores.
-Luckily, you can get a pack of 36 Nexcare patches for less than $8 on Amazon.
+Luckily, you can get a pack of 40 patches for $12.

 How To Use